chaubeyniha/SATSolver/README.md

-# SATSolver
+# SAT Solver
-An implementation of SAT Solver
+An implementation of SAT Solver with various heuristics